 - Get curious with compassion.
 Ask lots of questions and genuinely listen to the answers.

-- Joint problem-solving.
+- Engage in joint problem-solving.
 Once both parties have acknowledged how they're feeling and identified why there's an issue, come up with solutions together — so that there is buy-in from both sides.

 JULIA FURLAN: If you know that a conversation is going to be difficult or charged, what are the ways to start [it]?

 KWAME CHRISTIAN: Well, number one, we need to frame the conversation effectively.
 So with framing, we're trying to find the storyline for the conversation.
 Why are we coming together today?
 And my challenge to you is to try to find an explanation that is so overwhelmingly positive that it would almost make the other side look ridiculous if they rejected it.